smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 He'd thought she was mad.

 "They should converge," Daedalus said, pressing both hands against the wall as if testing whether reality was still real.
-"They *did* converge.
+"They did converge.
 I built them to-" His voice cracked.
 "Someone changed them."

 "Recently."
 Theron's torch revealed fresh chisel marks in the stone.
 "The dust is still loose.
 Days old at most."

 A sound cut through the air.
 Deep.
 Resonant.
-The sound of stone being worked, but wrong - too rhythmic, too purposeful, too intelligent.
+The sound of stone being worked, but wrong - too rhythmic, too purposeful.
 Coming from below them.
 From Sector Four.

 Everyone froze.

 "The Minotaur," Daedalus whispered.

 The sound continued.
 Steady.
 Patient.
 Something massive moving through passages it was actively reshaping.
-The rhythm wasn't hunting.
-It was construction.

 Theron's hand moved to his sword.
 The gesture was instinctive, useless.
 What did you fight geometry with?
 What blade cut sound?